Appdynamics/docker-monitoring-extension/README.md

 ```

 ##### Yml Validation
-Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ .
+Please copy all the contents of the config.yml file and go [here](https://jsonformatter.org/yaml-validator) .
 On reaching the website, paste the contents and press the “Go” button on the bottom left.

 ## Workbench
 Workbench is an inbuilt feature provided with each extension in order to assist you to fine tune the extension setup before you actually deploy it on the controller.
 Please review the following document on [How to use the Extensions WorkBench](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-the-Extensions-WorkBench/ta-p/30130)